Sunghwan0112/Ansys_Project_Public/code/README.txt

 Version: 3.5
 Date: August 10th, 2023

+In this public link, I only included main.py which has the Tkinter user interface algorithm.
+Since I worked with Professor Bain, I can't make all the code in public.
+I have a separate private link, but you will need an invitation.
 Almost every variable can be controlled by the 'main.py' file.

 I made a Tkinter user interface, and by clicking the 'save' buttons, settings can be saved.